JoaoCostaIFG/LPOO/docs/README.md

 The composite principle helps us solve the problem of having complex **colliders** in an object in a robust and elegant way.
-When compared to its alternative, it's much simpler and leads to many less code smells.
+When compared to its alternative, it's much simpler and leads to much fewer code smells.

 ### Collisions (Observer pattern part)